Varian and Icon Group Partner to Extend Commitment to Global Cancer Care

 Apr 27, 2021, 16:15 ET

-PALO ALTO, Calif., April 27, 2021 /PRNewswire/ -- Varian (NYSE: VAR), a Siemens Healthineers company, has signed an agreement with Australia's Icon Group to provide 30 linear accelerators and associated treatment software to help tackle the growing global cancer burden.
+PALO ALTO, Calif., April 27, 2021 /PRNewswire/ -- Varian, a Siemens Healthineers company, has signed an agreement with Australia's Icon Group to provide 30 linear accelerators and associated treatment software to help tackle the growing global cancer burden.
 This agreement further strengthens the global partnership between Varian and Icon Group, together increasing access to care across regional and underserviced areas in Australia and Asia.

 The order is comprised of a variety of Varian linear accelerators and software including Halcyon™, TrueBeam®, and HyperArc™.
 These systems will be installed in new and existing Icon cancer centers in Australia to increase capacity and broaden patient access, as well as in cancer centers in Singapore and China.